 - Vlad the Impaler: Perhaps the most famous historical vampire is Vlad the Impaler, the source of the Bram Stoker novel Dracula and countless films.
 Vlad was a Romanian prince and Voivode (Slavic title for military commander) who resisted Ottoman (Turkish empire) influence in southeastern Europe.
 He was known for impaling his victims on large stakes.
 Legend has it that he sometimes consumed the blood of his victims.

 Some people choose to become vampires as a part of their subcultural interests.
 Others are driven there by mental illness.
 Clearly, there appears to be an overlap between historical vampires and insanity.
-However, clinical vampirism is a distinct disorder also known as Renfield's syndrome, named after the character in the novel Dracula.
-The sufferers are generally male, with onset occurring sometime after puberty.
-The disorder typically begins with the person drinking his own blood, and then moving on to others who are not necessarily willing donors.
+However, clinical vampirism (Renfield's syndrome) is a distinct disorder, named after the character in the novel Dracula.
+The sufferers are generally male with onset occurring sometime after puberty.
+The disorder typically begins with the person drinking his own blood and then moving on to others who are not necessarily willing donors.
 The serial killers Peter Kürten and Richard Chase are well-known examples of people suffering from clinical vampirism.

 Real Life Vampires